top of page

 Bold comparison thumbnail showing gochujang and ssamjang side by side, with a red tub of gochujang and glossy red paste on the left, a green tub of ssamjang and chunky brown paste on the right, large GOCHUJANG VS SSAMJANG text across the top, and a dramatic split-screen background with Korean food ingredients and side dishes.

-If you are buying only one Korean sauce for everyday cooking, start with gochujang.
-If you want something you can open and eat right away, ssamjang may be the better first pick.
+So if you are buying only one Korean sauce for everyday cooking, gochujang is usually the better first pick.
+If you want something you can open, scoop, and eat right away with wraps or grilled food, ssamjang may make more sense first.

 TL;DR